-With respect to the other multiemployer pension plans in which the Company participates and which are not individually significant, five plans have certified as critical or red zone and one plan has certified as endangered or yellow zone as defined by the Pension Protection Act of 2006.
-The Company's portion of contributions to all plans amounted to \$3.1 million, \$2.9 million and \$2.8 million for the years ended December 31, 2011, January 1, 2011 and January 2, 2010, respectively.
+With respect to the other multiemployer pension plans in which the Company participates and which are not individually significant, four plans have certified as critical or red zone, one plan has certified as endangered or yellow zone and one plan has certified as seriously endangered or orange zone as defined by the Pension Protection Act of 2006.
+The Company's portion of contributions to all plans amounted to \$3.2 million, \$3.1 million and \$2.9 million for the years ended December 29, 2012, December 31, 2011 and January 1, 2011, respectively.

-In June 2009, the Company received a notice of a mass withdrawal termination and a notice of initial withdrawal liability from a multi-employer plan in which it participated.
+In June 2009, the Company received a notice of a mass withdrawal termination and a notice of initial withdrawal liability from a multiemployer plan in which it participated.
 The Company had anticipated this event and as a result had accrued approximately \$3.2 million as of January 3, 2009 based on the most recent information that was probable and estimable for this plan.
 The plan had given a notice of redetermination liability in December 2009.
-In fiscal 2010, the Company received further third party information confirming the future payout related to this multi-employer plan.
+In fiscal 2010, the Company received further third party information confirming the future payout related to this multiemployer plan.
 As a result, the Company reduced its liability to approximately \$1.2 million.
-In fiscal 2010, another underfunded multi-employer plan in which the Company participates gave notification of partial withdrawal liability.
-As of December 31, 2011, the Company has an accrued liability of approximately \$1.0 million representing the present value of scheduled withdrawal liability payments under this multi-employer plan.
-While the Company has no ability to calculate a possible current liability for under-funded multi-employer plans that could terminate or could require additional funding under the Pension Protection Act of 2006, the amounts could be material.
+In fiscal 2010, another underfunded multiemployer plan in which the Company participates gave notification of partial withdrawal liability.
+As of December 29, 2012, the Company has an accrued liability of approximately \$1.0 million representing the present value of scheduled withdrawal liability payments under this multiemployer plan.
+While the Company has no ability to calculate a possible current liability for under-funded multiemployer plans that could terminate or could require additional funding under the Pension Protection Act of 2006, the amounts could be material.